 In recent years, Europe and North America have faced a rising political force called the new nationalism.
-It’s a cobbling of right-leaning and left-leaning parties and politicians with nationalist, populist and anti-establishment views who oppose such things as free trade, globalization, open borders and modern liberal values.
+It’s a cobbling of right-leaning and left-leaning parties and politicians with nationalist, populist and anti-establishment views which oppose such things as free trade, globalization, open borders and modern liberal values.

 Brexit in Britain, Italy’s Five Star Movement and U.S. President Donald Trump can attribute part or all of their success to this political wave.
 The U.K. Independence Party, Poland’s Law and Justice, Sweden Democrats, Holland’s Party for Freedom and Hungary’s Fidesz, among others, have also been described as new nationalists.